gsoft-inc/wl-squide/docs/guides/add-authentication.md

 ## Try the application :rocket:

 Start the application and attempt navigating to the root page (`/`).
 You will be redirected to the `/login` page.
 Login with `"temp"` / `"temp"`, you will be redirected to the root page.

+## Sample

+For a functional sample of an application shell with authentication, have a look at the `/shell` folder of the `@sample/shared` package of the `@squide` sandbox on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample/shared/src/shell).